Uniqueness and reconstruction for the fractional Calder\'on problem with a single measurement: Auxiliary Results

-where $r_{W}$ denotes the restriction to $W$.
-The support properties of $\chi_1$ and $\chi_2$ and the pseudolocality of $(-\Delta)^s$ imply that $L$ is compact.
+We have proved that $L$ is compact.
 Also, $L$ is injective by the weak unique continuation property for the fractional Laplacian \cite[Theorem 1.2]{GhoshSaloUhlmann}.
 By the Hahn-Banach theorem, to prove the density of the range of $L$ in $H^{-s}(W)$, it suffices to show that the only function $f\in \widetilde{H}^{s}(W) = (H^{-s}(W))^*$ which satisfies

 is the zero function.
 To observe this, note that for any $v \in C^{\infty}_c(\Omega)$, the definition of the duality between $H^{-s}(W)$ and $\widetilde{H}^s(W)$ gives

 Since this is true for all $v \in C^{\infty}_c(\Omega)$, it follows that $(-\Delta)^s f|_{\Omega} = 0$.
 But also $f|_{\Omega} = 0$, and using again \cite[Theorem 1.2]{GhoshSaloUhlmann} yields that $f \equiv 0$.
 This concludes the proof of the density result.
 The rest of the statements follow from the spectral theorem for compact operators. \end{proof}